 3. Big-name brands understand the power of WordPress

-Some of the largest companies in the world like Facebook, Vogue, Walt Disney, and others trust WordPress and understand the power of it.
+Some of the largest companies in the world like Facebook, Vogue, Walt Disney, and others trust WordPress and understand the power it.
 The WordPress potential is through the roof.

 4. Took incredible effort and code

 WordPress, as you see today, was not easy to build.
 According to Open Hub’s Project Cost Calculator, over $10 million was spent on building WordPress.
 Over 718,000 lines of code were written to make it what it is today.